prodigyphp/laravel-ssh-tunnel/README.md

-# Deprecated
+# Transition notice – March, 2023
-It has been about four years since we have used this package internally and we are no longer in a position to continue supporting it.
-If anyone in the community would like to take over support of the package, please let us know and we can coordinate a transition.
+We're taking over maintenance of this package (formerly stechstudio/laravel-ssh-tunnel) from Signature Tech Studio.
+Huge thanks to the work of @bubba-h57 and the rest of the contributors who have made this package great.

 # Laravel SSH Tunnel
 Access a service on a remote host, via an SSH Tunnel!
 For example, people have been asking how to connect to a MySQL server over SSH in PHP for years.